Finding and Evaluating Sources (Critical Analysis)

 Identify the Research Question

-Before you can start research, you must first identify the research question.
+Before you can start your research, you must first identify the research question.
 Your instructor will either assign a specific research question or a research topic.

 If you are assigned a question or can select from a list of questions, it is easy to identify your question.
 You can start with focused research looking for sources that would help to answer the question.
 Don’t select a source by the title.
 It is critical that you read through possible sources to see if they will help with the question.
 For example, if your question asks whether pesticides in foods are harmful, don’t just select any source that has to do with pesticides.
 There are pesticide issues with the environment, for example, that have nothing to do with this question.

 If you are assigned a topic, you will start with exploratory research.
-Exploratory research is where you explore various aspects of the topic and after learning something about it, you focus on a particular question of your choice.
+Exploratory research is where you explore various aspects of the topic and after learning about it, you can focus on a particular question of your choice.
 This is called narrowing the topic.
-Then, your research becomes focused research on that particular question.
+Then, your research becomes focused research on that question.

 Either way, before doing research for a research paper, you must identify a research question.
 The research question is critical since all of the content of the research essay follows from the question.